Near-critical dimers and massive SLE: Girsanov identity; proof of Theorem

 \begin{proof} By \ref{L:discreteGsq} we have that the ratio satisfies:

-Since we are only considering paths that do not die before reaching their endpoint, Lemma \ref{L:ascancel} applies and the second term converges in probability to $1$ (with respect to $\P^{(0)}$ or $\P^{(\Delta)}$), since the term in the exponential converges to $0$ in probability.
-Since surviving until hitting the boundary has positive probability, this second term also converges to 1 in probability with respect to the massive walk conditioned to survive before hitting the boundary.
+Since we are only considering paths that do not die before reaching their endpoint, Lemma \ref{L:ascancel} applies and the second term converges in probability to $1$ with respect to $\P^{(\alpha^\delta)}$ since the term in the exponential converges to $0$ in probability.